 I can promise you that if you do all these things, in 10-15 years, you’ll be set for life.
 And if you can’t figure it out and need guidance, let me know!

 Given both my wife and I want to be stay at home parents, I am very focused on saving and investing as much money as possible to generate passive income.
-Further, given we’re still in a pandemic, there’s not as many fun things to do.
-As a result, my focus is on making more money online to build our capital.
+Unfortunately or fortunately, in 4Q2023, we bought a true forever home.
+As a result, our estimated passive income will decline by ~$150,000 to $230,000.

 Recommendations For Achieving Financial Freedom

 Manage Your Money In One Place.
-Sign up for Personal Capital, the web’s #1 free wealth management tool if you want to achieve financial freedom.
+Sign up for Empower, the web's #1 free wealth management tool if you want to achieve financial freedom.

 In addition to better money oversight, run your investments through their award-winning Investment Checkup tool to see exactly how much you are paying in fees.
 I was paying $1,700 a year in fees I had no idea I was paying.